mark-beeby/html-to-docx/README.md

 ## Page sections

-When you want to print sections of content logically separately, with an optional header / footer control you can use data-section and data-show-header and data-show-footer on content to achieve this.
+When you want to print sections of content logically separately, with optional header/footer control and custom backgrounds, you can use data attributes on content to achieve this.

+### Basic Section Control

 ```html
 <div data-section="true" data-show-header="false" data-show-footer="false">